These easy to make gluten free blueberry muffins are so delicious thanks to the fresh berries and lemon zest!

 - 2 cups gluten free flour mix

-- ¼ tsp salt if your plant-based butter has a lot of salt, can omit this extra salt
+- ¼ teaspoon salt if your plant-based butter has a lot of salt, can omit this extra salt

 - ½ cup butter, plant-based or dairy